-Action CE-1.1.1: Develop a strategy to foster ongoing and deep community engagement with frontline communities to advise on equitable policy development, program design, and implementation of climate-related actions.
-This strategy may include providing incentives for participation time, offering childcare, adjusting meeting times to accommodate work schedules, providing translation, and/or combining planning meetings with workshops or trainings related to disaster preparedness or other topics of interest to the community.
+Action CE-1.1.1: Develop a community climate action engagement strategy that facilitates and inspires broad community participation in community- and individual-level climate actions.
+To encourage frontline community participation, engagement should be offered in commonly-spoken languages and should consider providing incentives for participation time, offering childcare, adjusting meeting times to accommodate work schedules, and/or combining planning meetings with workshops or trainings related to disaster preparedness or other topics of interest to the community.